Ryan Reynolds Offers Reward For Return Of Teddy Bear Containing Voice Recording Of Woman’s Late Mother

 Reynolds’ Saturday tweet generated a significant response in short order, having accrued more than 80,000 retweets and comments, in addition to 280,000-plus likes from Twitter users as of this writing.

-Reynolds is not stranger to lending his name to help a good cause.
+Reynolds is no stranger to lending his name to help a good cause.
 As shared by The Inquisitr in May, the Deadpool and Detective Pikachu star joined actor/director Taika Waititi to read James And The Giant Peach for a coronavirus relief fundraiser.